eengad/academic-kickstart/content/home/about.md

 # About Me

-I design error-correcting-codes for flash and 3DXPoint-based solid state drives.
+I design error-correcting codes for flash and 3D-XPoint memories.
-Previously I worked on machine-learning algorithms for community detection and on various channel coding techniques for data storage.
+Previously I worked on machine-learning algorithms for community detection and on channel coding techniques for data storage.